-Kenshiki
+Kenshiki Labs

 Clean Room

-Without this: you can air-gap the environment and still produce answers that can't be independently verified.
+Without this: you can air-gap the environment and still produce answers that can't be independently reviewed.
 Isolation solves where the system runs.
 It doesn't solve whether a third party can confirm what it did.

 Today

 Your team operates AI inside a secure, disconnected environment.
 The model is isolated.
 The data never leaves.
-But when an external reviewer asks to verify a specific output — what it was based on, what the model saw, whether the process was followed — you have logs, not proof.
+But when an external reviewer asks to verify a specific output — what it was based on, what the model saw, whether the process was followed — you have logs, not an attestation chain.
 The record depends on trust in the people who ran the system, not on the system itself.

 With Clean Room